 I was hesitant to write anything about the horrifying events in Orlando as Jihadist mass murders are almost becoming commonplace at this point, at least in Europe and I have very little to say about the trend more broadly that wouldn’t be a reiteration.
 But a number of trends in the aftermath of the massacre warrant some reflection.

 It was probably only a matter of time before the LGBT community was targeted en-masse; a population group almost as hated by Jihadists as Jews.
 Unlike the Jews, however, the LGBT community is embraced by the liberal mainstream.
 Unlike the Jews, gay people are not frequently accused of being the cause of their own suffering by the oh-so-tolerant and loving liberal media elite.
 Read More…

 Candice Holdsworth and Robin Gilbert-Jones discuss how the lines between the digital and non-digital world have become steadily blurred over the years which has led to the creation of online echo chambers where people are not adequately exposed to ideas and opinions that challenge them.
 When they do encounter a critical voice it can be a terrible shock, and may even be perceived as “violence”.

-With each new incidence of the now regular sadistic assaults on Western laimingivilisation, disturbing new realisations come to the surface.
-The only hope is that we can learn from them and face up to this enemy; the defeat of which is essentially to the survival, both individually, as civilians and citizens of free societies, and as a way of life.
+With each new incidence of the now regular sadistic assaults on Western civilisation, disturbing new realisations come to the surface.
+The only hope is that we can learn from them and face up to this enemy; the defeat of which is essential to the survival, both individually, as civilians and citizens of free societies, and as a way of life.
 One of the most important lessons to learn, I believe, is that anyone who read that previous sentence and found it to be sensationalist or hyperbolic, is delusional, masochistic or some abject combination of the two.
 Read More…